 Experience the vitality and global breadth of contemporary African diaspora communities.

-Travel from the US, to Senegal, to Italy, and to China to experience the complexity of African migrant communities living worldwide, focusing particularly on the Murid brotherhood.
+Experience the complexity of African migrant communities living worldwide, focusing particularly on the Murid brotherhood.

 Look at present-day factors prompting migration from Africa and the vibrancy and entrepreneurial nature of many African diaspora communities.